Market Opening Bell: Sensex, Nifty start session in green amid positive global cues

-In early trade, market breadth was negative, with 2972 stocks advancing against 1,395 stocks declining on the NSE.
-87 stocks remained unchanged.
+In early trade, market breadth was positive, with 1,672 stocks advancing against 539 stocks declining on the NSE.
+126 stocks remained unchanged.

 What did Gift Nifty indicate?